Newmont Corporation (NEM) Shares Down Despite Recent Market Volatility

 NEM’s Market Performance

-NEM stock saw an increase of -2.92% in the past week, with a monthly gain of 0.92% and a quarterly increase of -6.35%.
-The volatility ratio for the week is 2.25%, and the volatility levels for the last 30 days are 2.46% for Newmont Corporation (NEM).
-The simple moving average for the last 20 days is -2.13% for NEM’s stock, with a simple moving average of 3.10% for the last 200 days.
+NEM stock saw a decrease of -2.30% in the past week, with a monthly decline of -2.20% and a quarterly a decrease of -14.41%.
+The volatility ratio for the week is 2.40%, and the volatility levels for the last 30 days are 2.32% for Newmont Corporation (NEM).
+The simple moving average for the last 20 days is -4.59% for NEM stock, with a simple moving average of 1.38% for the last 200 days.

 Analysts’ Opinion of NEM